 SODA Club (Special Olympics and Disabilities Awareness)

-SODA club will work with Special Olympics New Jersey and fundraise for them and have monthly meetings to teach students about some of the issues that people with disabilities are facing in order to spread awareness for a community that is underrepresented at Lawrenceville.
+SODA club will fundraise for Special Olympics New Jersey and spread awareness for a community that is underrepresented at Lawrenceville.

 Tunes for St. Jude’s

 Through benefit concerts and community events, Tunes for St. Jude's strives to raise funds for St. Jude Children’s Hospital, which treats children with life-threatening illnesses from all over the world for free, and support this great cause by celebrating the musicianship of members in the Lawrenceville community.

 We teach underprivileged children how to play squash.

 "G-Cubed" represents the three "green" symbols of the American immigrant experience: the green dollar bill, the green card, and the green Statue of Liberty.
 We are a collective of students passionate about shedding light on the immigrant experience in America through individual projects, working with different mediums.
 We aim to empower the immigrant community by raising awareness about their stories and providing them support.